 - To do so, click on the Upgrade button situated at the bottom.

-- While the flashing process is going, the green symbol will turn to yellow and will continuously blink as well.
+- While the flashing process is going, the green symbol will turn yellow and continuously blink.

 - The entire flashing might take up some time to complete.
 When that is done, you may reboot your device.

 So with this, we conclude this guide on the Rockchip Batch Flash Tool.
-If you have any queries with respect to any of the aforementioned steps, do let us know in the comments section below.
+If you have any queries concerning any of the aforementioned steps, do let us know in the comments section below.
 Rounding off, here are some iPhone Tips and Tricks, PC tips and tricks, and Android Tips and Trick that you should check out as well.